Alex007rup/nodea/README.md

   April and October every year.
 Releases appearing each October have a support life of 8 months.
 Releases appearing each April convert to LTS (see below) each October.
-* **LTS**: Releases that receive Long Term Support, with a focus on stability and security.
-Every even-numbered major version will become an LTS release.
-  LTS releases receive 12 months of _Active LTS_ support and a further 18 months of _Maintenance_.
-LTS release lines have alphabetically-ordered code names, beginning with v4 Argon.
-There are no breaking changes or feature additions, except in some special circumstances.
 * **Nightly**: Code from the Current branch built every 24-hours when there are changes.
 Use with caution.